1. Water early in the morning

 3. Summer Drought - irrigate lightly

-This minimizes water loss from evaporation and allows the sun to dry the leaf blade before disease sets in.
+To minimize water loss from evaporation and to allow the sun to dry the leaf blade before disease can set in.

-Soak the lawn deeply instead of giving it a quick mist.
-Frequent lawn watering often encourages shallow rooting and may predispose the lawn to increased disease and greater susceptibility to stress injury.
-Watering deeply and less frequently provides for improved turf growth and increased water conservation compared to light, frequent watering.
+Soak the lawn deeply instead of a quick mist.
+Frequent lawn watering encourages shallow rooting and may predispose the lawn to increased disease and greater susceptibility to stress injury.
+Watering deeply and less frequently improves turf growth and increases water conservation.

 Wet the soil to a minimum depth of 4 to 6 inches or about 1 inch of water per week.
-Placing several empty cans (tuna or cat food cans work well) under the sprinkler allows you to determine when an appropriate amount of water has been applied.
+To help monitor irrigation, instal timers and place a rain gauge or empty cans (tuna or cat food cans work well) under the sprinkler.

 Successful germination depends on ample moisture at the soil surface.
 Keep the seeded area moist until the seed emerges.
 The seedlings need frequent, gentle watering until they are ½ to 1 inch tall.
 When climatic conditions allow, reduce watering to several times a week at a depth of 1 to 2 inches.
 Decrease frequency and increase depth of watering as seedlings mature.